rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

 #### Status Container
 - **Must**
   - Add `role=”status”`to the markup on activation, announcing the notification without interrupting the page flow of the user
+  - Add ID to be referenced via `aria-controls` on the element which is causing the notification
   - Ensure the notification container is able to receive focus
   - If moving focus to the notification, the notification content container must be dismissible
 - **Should**